 structural currency position, which results from the group's long-term investments in the equity of its foreign subsidiaries.
+Since 2022, the Mobilize F.S. group has a capital allocation

 Since 2022, the Mobilize F.S. group has a capital allocation covering its structural currency risk exposure.
-The group covering its structural currency risk exposure.
 The group benefits from an ECB waiver for the five most significant currencies (GBP, BRL, KRW, CHF and MAD) allowing it, for these currencies, to take into account only the excess of capital over the average group CET1.